Singular Hodge theory for combinatorial geometries: Introduction

 \begin{theorem} The following holds for any matroid $\M$. \begin{enumerate}[(1)]\itemsep 5pt \item The polynomial $P_{\M}(t)$ has nonnegative coefficients. \item The polynomial $Z_{\M}(t)$ is unimodal: The coefficient of $t^k$ in $Z_{\M}(t)$ is less than or equal to the coefficient of $t^{k+1}$ in $Z_{\M}(t)$ for all $k< \rk \M / 2$. \end{enumerate} \end{theorem}

 The first part of Theorem \ref{thm:KL} was conjectured in \cite[Conjecture 2.3]{EPW}, where it was proved for matroids realizable over some field using $l$-adic \'etale intersection cohomology theory.
 See Section \ref{sec:realizable} for an overview of that proof.
-For sparse paving matroids, a combinatorial proof of the nonnegativity was given in \cite{SparsePaving}.
+For sparse paving matroids, a combinatorial proof of the nonnegativity was given in \cite{SparsePaving}, and a proof for all matroids, independent of the results of this paper, recently appeared in \cite{coron2024operadic}.

 Kazhdan--Lusztig polynomials of matroids are special cases of Kazhdan--Lusztig--Stanley polynomials \cite{subdivisions,KLS}.
 Several important families of Kazhdan--Lusztig--Stanley polynomials turn out to have nonnegative coefficients, including classical Kazhdan--Lusztig polynomials associated with Bruhat intervals \cite{EW} and $g$-polynomials of convex polytopes \cites{Karu,BrLu05}.
 For more on this analogy, see Section \ref{sec:antecedents}.